wisniewskikr/rep_others/OtherMvnReleasePlugin/Readme.txt

 SVN.
 	To use this plagin you have to fulfull two conditions:
 - version has to have SNAPSHOT;
 - there can not be any not commited change in project
+- there can not be any Snapshot in project dependencies.
+You can skip this by settitn parameter: allowTimestampedSnapshots=false

+In other ways it is the same as:
+- create tag of project;
+- increase version;
+- check in version;
+- check out tag from repository and build.

+So this plugin is basically very useful for increasing version and tag description in repository.

 Maven-realease-plugin is used mainly with two commends:
 1. Mvn release:prepare -Dusername= -Dpassword=